1958 Miles: Reception and legacy

 Prior to the live session, Miles Davis had already established a reputation as one of the jazz era's top live performers, following well-received performances at such venues as Birdland, also known as "The Jazz Corner of the World", in New York and the Newport Jazz Festival in Rhode Island during the mid-1950s.
 The set at the Plaza Hotel further expanded Davis' repertoire in concert venues and increased his popularity among jazz fans and writers.
-Even though Milestones was Davis' first use of modes and Cannonball Adderley's presence helped make the band became a more powerful sextet, these sessions helped introduce Bill Evans to the music of Miles Davis.
+Even though Milestones was Davis' first use of modes and Cannonball Adderley's presence helped make the band become a more powerful sextet, these sessions introduced Bill Evans to the music of Miles Davis.
 The May 26 session, in particular, exposed Evans to Davis' spontaneous ability in the studio to simplify complicated musical structures.
 In a 1979 interview for the jazz radio station WKCR, Evans remarked on his recording experience with Davis, stating "Miles occasionally might say, 'Right here, I want this sound', and it turn out be a very key thing that changes the whole character of the [song].
 For instance, on 'On Green Dolphin Street', the original changes of the chorus aren't the way [we recorded it]: the vamp changes being a major seventh up a minor third, down a half tone.
 That was [one when] he leaned over and said, 'I want this here.'"
 Evans' influence would be apparent on the Kind of Blue sessions as it was during the initial 1958 sessions.
-All recorded studio work by Davis from 1958 for Columbia was later reissued on the box set compilation The Complete Columbia Recordings of Miles Davis with John Coltrane.
+All recorded studio work by Davis from 1958 for Columbia was later reissued in the box set compilation The Complete Columbia Recordings of Miles Davis with John Coltrane.
 Following the implementation of his first modal compositions with the title track of Milestones and his first sessions with Bill Evans, the 1958 Sessions, Davis became satisfied with the results.
 This led to his preparation of an entire album based on modality, his 1959 masterwork, Kind of Blue.